Last Updated on March 26, 2023

-But when you’re looking at Dachshund puppies, it can be confusing to know just how big your dog will get, especially considering there are different versions of sausage dogs.
+But when you’re looking at their puppies, it can be confusing to know just how big your dog will get, especially considering there are different versions of sausage dogs.

-In this article, we will unpack everything you need to know about how big Dachshunds get.
+In this article, we will unpack everything you need to know about how big Doxies get.

-We’ll also help you understand the different stages of your Doxie’s life to know if he is on track with his weight and height.
+We’ll also help you understand the different stages of your pup’s life to know if he is on track with his weight and height.